OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-objectives.md

 - Create an appropriate design of the overall on-disk organization of data in a Very Simple File System
 - Calculate the location of that inode in the disk given an inode number
-- Depending on the files being dealt with, decide whether to use direct pointers, indirect pointers, or extents
+- Decide whether to use direct pointers, indirect pointers, or extents depending on the files being dealt with

 ### Data Integrity and Protection